dsoumay/photon/content/en/docs/user-guide/a_b_partition_overview/configuring-ab-partition.md

 	```

-You can use the `abupdate init` command to auto-populate the field.
-However, it is recommended that you manually enter the field for better accuracy.
+You can use the `abupdate init` command to auto-populate all the fields.
+However, it is recommended that you manually enter the fields for better accuracy.

+**Note**: Persistent or shared partitions that exist outside the active and inactive partitions are also supported in the A/B partition system.
+You need not specify the persistent or shared partitions in the configuration files.